This is a transcript of episode 164 of the Troubleshooting Agile podcast with Jeffrey Fredrick and Douglas Squirrel.

 Finding your Fears

-Jeffrey: And it goes back, what’s important to you?
-I remember reading in Kent Beck’s Extreme Programming Explained which was a great book and really transformational for my career.
-And what thing that stood out for me is in the epilogue he’s talking about, he made the observation that every methodology is rooted in fear and XP reflected his fears.
-And one of the fears that he had was, was to making software that didn’t matter, shipping software that didn’t provide value.
-And that really resonated with me.
-And so it comes back to what is it you fear?
-Now we all have our fears about interpersonal communication and risk and how people might see me.
+Jeffrey: It goes back to what’s important to you.
+I remember reading in Kent Beck’s Extreme Programming Explained, which was really transformational for my career, in the epilogue he made the observation that every methodology is rooted in fear, and XP reflected his fears.
+One of the fears that he had was making software that didn’t matter, shipping software that didn’t provide value.
+That really resonated with me.
+So what do you fear?
+We all have our fears about interpersonal communication and risk and how people might see us.
 But I really fear spending my life in teams where I’m not enjoying myself, making things that don’t matter.
-And I’d rather risk some interpersonal discomfort in the moment to avoid that outcome.
-And that’s why for me, investing in conversational skills has been a good investment.
-And it’s from that which I can say, if you’re similarly concerned about how you spend your time, do you want to be working on more exciting things, having more fun, being more effective?
+I’d rather risk some interpersonal discomfort in the moment to avoid that outcome.
+That’s why for me, investing in conversational skills has been a good investment.
+It’s from that which I can say, if you’re similarly concerned about how you spend your time, do you want to be working on more exciting things, having more fun, being more effective?
 If those things matter to you, then we’d recommend learning the skills of Agile Conversations, because in our experience, it can make a tremendous impact in these areas.

-Johan: Even though what you have talked about here and what I at least understand from your book is what I as an individual contributor or what I as someone who has understood, I think Avery wrote Teamwork is an Individual Skill or something like that.
-Jeffrey you mentioned something about you get the sense that the dynamics are not right.
-But I know at this session we probably have some people who are those managers who live in meetings and conversations.
-Who are those people here.
-So could you talk a bit about some of your favourite structures or like setting the frame for us individual contributers, us ICs.
+Johan: What I understand from your book is what I as an individual contributor can do.
+I think Atkins wrote Teamwork is an Individual Skill.
+But I know at this session we probably have some people who are managers who live in meetings and conversations.
+Could you talk a bit about some of your favourite structures or setting the frame for individual contributers.
 What are some of the things that those higher up in the charts can do to make it easier or safer or more natural to work with some of these frustrations or styles or patterns?
-Then I would be very happy.

-Jeffrey: That’s a good question, I’ll just say it’s interesting because you talk about structures and this is not something that I talk about very much about because I think they’ve all been written so, you mentioned yourself.
+Jeffrey: It’s interesting because you talk about structures and this is not something that I talk about very much, because I think they’ve all been written.
+You mentioned yourself.
 More cross-functional teams, colocation, earlier collaboration.
 I think those structures are well documented.

-Squirrel: Jeffrey what we just need is we just need to all adopt the Spotify model, right?
+Squirrel: What we just need is we just need to all adopt the Spotify model, right?
 That would make everything better.
-If we just adopt that structure, It’ll work because it works so well for Spotify.
+If we just adopt that structure, it’ll work because it works so well for Spotify.
 Right?

-Jeffrey: Now, some are more likely to succeed than others.
-And I think ones that are more likely to have colocation and early collaboration are all more likely to work.
-So it’s not it’s not about the structures.
-I think the much more important skill for the managers and for leaders in general.
-Actually, I would say this, anyone who is able to sense the dynamics and act on them becomes the leader. now the hierarchical position you have gives you a bigger lever, gives you more leverage when you spot something to make a change.
+Jeffrey: *Laughter.* But the problem is that, as I read many, many years ago from Alistair Cockburn of software methodologies, ‘every methodology can work and every methodology can fail.’
+Now, some are more likely to succeed than others.
+I think ones that have colocation and early collaboration are all more likely to work.
+So it’s not about the structures.
+Actually I would say, anyone who is able to sense the dynamics and act on them becomes the leader.
+Now, the hierarchical position you have gives you a bigger lever, gives you more leverage when you spot something to make a change.
 So it does make a difference whether you are an individual contributor or the CEO or director or somewhere in between.
-It’ll make a difference in your leverage, but not in your ability to be a leader and not in your ability to see the problem, speak the problem and start the conversation.
+It’ll make a difference in your leverage, but not in your ability to be a leader and not in your ability to see the problem, speak the problem, and start the conversation.
 The managers will have instinctively a larger audience, they’ll have more senior people, and they’ll have more opportunities to ask the question.
-But I think that’s the point for the managers, is the same as everyone else.
-If you want to make things easier for your team to have good collaboration, the best thing you can do is learn your individual skills of conversations so that you can ask these questions and start understand what’s going on and then give you a position to change the dynamics.
+But managers are just like everyone else: if you want to make things easier for your team to have good collaboration, the best thing you can do is learn your individual skills of conversations so that you can ask these questions and start to understand what’s going on and that gives you a position to change the dynamics.
 That’s my view.

 Johan: That’s so uncomfortable for the manager and leaders who now have to change and learn all those uncomfortable truths about themselves.
 Thank you so much.
 Squirrel do you have any follow up on that or are you happy?